UCF/Athena-Framework/docs/getting-started/accessibility.md

 ---
 layout: docs
 title: Accessibility
-description: A brief overview of Bootstrap's features and limitations for the creation of accessible content.
+description: A brief overview of Athena's features and limitations for the creation of accessible content.
 group: getting-started
 ---

-Bootstrap provides an easy-to-use framework of ready-made styles, layout tools, and interactive components, allowing developers to create web sites and applications that are visually appealing, functionally rich, and accessible out of the box.
+Athena provides an easy-to-use framework of ready-made styles, layout tools, and interactive components, allowing developers to create web sites and applications that are visually appealing, functionally rich, and accessible out of the box.

 ## Contents